Test your German knowledge with these facts about Germany. Did you know a German invented the calculator and that Berlin has more bridges than Venice?

-- Germany’s education system produces top performers – students score higher than average on the OECD’s PISA scale, and 86 percent of adults aged 25–64 have completed at least upper secondary education (equivalent of a high school diploma).
+- Germany’s education system produces top performers – students score higher than average on the OECD’s PISA scale, and 86 percent of adults aged 25–64 have completed at least upper secondary education (the equivalent of a high school diploma).
 That’s well above the EU average of 74.2 percent.

-- Germany has high levels of employment – in 2016, more than half of people aged 15–64 had a paid job (43.3m people) and unemployment dipped to a record low of 4.2 percent.
-Youth unemployment was also one of the lowest in the EU at 7.7 percent.
-Men are primarily in full-time work, while women, especially those with pre-school children, often work part-time.
+- Germany has high levels of employment – in 2016, more than half of people aged 15–64 had a paid job (43.3m people) and unemployment dipped to a record low of 4.2%.
+Youth unemployment was also one of the lowest in the EU at 7.7%.
+Men are primarily in full-time work, while women, especially those with preschool children, often work part-time.
 However, Germany only adopted a minimum wage in 2015 for the first time,

-- German small and medium-sized enterprises (SMEs) account for around 52 percent of Germany’s entire economic output – these mittelstand (SMEs) employ some 14 million workers.
+- German small and medium-sized enterprises (SMEs) account for around 52% of Germany’s entire economic output – these mittelstand (SMEs) employ some 14 million workers.
 Ninety-nine percent of German companies are SMEs and four out of every five trainees go on to work for them.

-- Germany is one of the world’s largest car producers – selling 6 million cars in 2015.
-VW’s Golf is one of the best selling cars of all time.
-In 2016, the top-selling car brands in Germany were Volkswagen, Audi, Mercedes and BMW.
+- Germany is one of the world’s largest car producers – selling six million cars in 2015.
+Volkswagen’s Golf is one of the best-selling cars of all time.
+In 2016, the top-selling car brands in Germany were Volkswagen, Audi, Mercedes, and BMW.